 - training staff on the exact handoff moment

-Make better reviews easier to write
+How do you make better reviews easier to write?

 - reminding them which service you completed